 – ALEX QUOTES

-#DT500MAG means that Alex is one of the heroes of modern Illustration, he grew up in south London and had a pretty dull and ordinary upbringing, as he describes.
-It’s a rural part called Penge on the outskirts of the city, and it is halfway between being a little shabby but not so sorry.
+#DT500MAG means that Alex is one of the agents of change in modern Illustration.
+He grew up in south London and had a dull and ordinary upbringing.
+It’s a rural part called Penge on the city’s outskirts, and it is halfway between being a little shabby but not so sorry.

 DT 500ZINE: – As a child, what gave you main impressions?